jundalisay/spblist/content/en/research/descartes/philosophy/part-4/section-03b.md

 <!-- terrestrial -->

 Violent motion is often found in lightning and whirlwinds.
 These happen when high clouds fall into lower ones.
-This explodes the intercepted air, as I explained in Meteoris.
+This explodes the intercepted air, as I explained in *Meteoris*.

 The earth-aether particles in the physical clouds do not yet adhere to the fire-aether in this motion.
 But if they are rapidly agitated by any other cause, they immediately shake loose from each other.
 The air-aether globules around them then start to float in it.
 Thus, they will sustain their motion.